 - Skip-the-line tickets at select attractions

 - New York travel guide to your selected attractions

-The New York Explorer Pass is perfect for a comprehensive tour of New York, as it allows you to save the most on the most expensive attractions so you can do the rest on your own.
+The New York Explorer Pass is perfect for a comprehensive tour of New York, as it allows you to save as much as possible on the most expensive attractions so you can do the rest on your own.
 So, I've done the math for you and found the two best combinations of attractions for the Explorer Pass to make it as cost-effective as possible.
-As a general rule, if with the pass you can get each ticket for $ 30, you are on the right track.
+As a general rule, if with the pass you can get each ticket for 25 euros, you are on the right track.

 The best combination if you want 3 activities

-- Top of the Rock - single ticket costs $ 44
+- Top of the Rock - the single ticket costs 38 euros.

-- Ripley's Believe or Not - single ticket costs $ 35
+- Ripley's Believe or Not - single ticket is 30 euros.

-- NYC TV & Movie Sites - single ticket costs $ 50
+- NYC TV & Movie Sites - single ticket costs 43 euros.